BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_17.png)

-## Configure backend database as part of 3 tier architecture
+## Configure backend database as part of 3-tier architecture

-Launch a database server, ssh into it and install MySQL server.
+Launch a database server, ssh into it, and install MySQL server.

   ```
   sudo apt upgrade